We have tours for everybody!

 Nearly a century before becoming the world's leading provider of airplane tours, Grand Canyon Airlines emerged into the virtually untapped industry as Scenic Airways.
 In 1928, our company built the Phoenix Sky Harbor Airport which today serves as one largest commercial airports in the United States.
 Our first flight from Phoenix, Arizona was not a Grand Canyon tour but a special charter to Mexico requested by the Rocky Point Fishing Club.
 Our charter services were also frequently utilized throughout 1929 by former Arizona Governor W.P.
 Hunt, who enjoyed hunting along the Grand Canyon's North Rim.

 In this age before television, nationally-distributed newspapers and magazines, and of course the internet, most people in the United States and across the world had never actually seen the Grand Canyon.
 Soon demand for Grand Canyon flights increased, and Grand Canyon Airways rose to the challenge.
 During this time these air tours were promoted for their speed, as just reaching the canyon (never mind exploring it) took days or even weeks to accomplish by ground.

-Today, Grand Canyon Airlines provides daily tours to the Grand Canyon as well as Antelope Canyon, Rainbow Bridge, Monument Valley, Horseshoe Bend, Tower Butte, and other incredible sights throughout the American Southwest.
-Throughout our evolution into the largest and longest-running we've had the honor of transporting over 100 million sightseers to some of the most beautiful areas of the desert Southwest.
+Today, Grand Canyon Airlines provides daily tours to the Grand Canyon as well as Antelope Canyon, Rainbow Bridge, Horseshoe Bend, Tower Butte, and other incredible sights throughout the American Southwest.
+Throughout our near-century of operations, we've had the honor of transporting over 100 million sightseers to some of the most beautiful areas of the desert Southwest.
 We at Grand Canyon Airlines look forward to bringing your family to the most treasured landmark in the United States: the Grand Canyon.